 Some dogs are genetically programmed to develop bacterial allergies and the dogs that do, usually get hair loss and skin infections in the affected areas.
 A common bacteria that cause such allergies in dogs is Staphylococcus.

-*Note: Skin allergies may be the result of one or the other allergens mentioned above, and allergy reaction symptoms include skin rashes, and patches of missing hair among others.
+*Note: Skin allergies may be the result of one or the other allergens mentioned above, and allergy reaction symptoms include skin rashes and patches of missing hair among others.

-The Siberian Husky has a thick coat, which comes in many color variations, while the most usual are: white, gray and black combinations or the brown and white combination.
+They have a thick coat, which comes in many color variations, while the most usual are: white, gray and black combinations or the brown and white combination.
 Their face is very appealing – looks like a colored mask!

 Height, Weight and Life Span

-Siberian Husky’s weight is in proportion to their height.
+Their weight is in proportion to their height.
 The measurements mentioned below represent the extreme height and weight limits with no preference given to either extreme.
 Any appearance of excessive bone or weight should be penalized!

 Female Weight: 16-23 kg